 The fifth benefit of BCA membership concerns networking.
 If you are a church who is offering biblical counseling or hosting a biblical counseling event you are able to request that it be promoted on the BCA website.
 Membership also affords you the opportunity to be listed on the BCA website as a supporting individual or church.
 This will give others the opportunity to connect with you concerning someone in your area who might be able to help someone.

 The sixth benefit of being a member of the BCA revolves around resources.
-In the near future the BCA will have a number of downloadable resources available to members to help in their ministry of counseling/discipleship.
-From PowerPoint diagrams, helpful homework assignments, devotional sheets, consent form templates, and more.
-It is also the goal of the BCA in the future to offer a quarterly counseling resource written by certified counselors within the BCA.
+The BCA offers downloadable resources available to members to help in their ministry of counseling/discipleship.
+From PowerPoint diagrams, teaching PowerPoints, homework assignments, devotional sheets, consent form templates, and more.

 The BCA hopes that you will consider taking part in its vision to help strengthen the counseling/discipleship ministries of local churches in the Upper Midwest.